Mikelfox1/Mikelfox1/README.md

 ### Hi there 👋
+### 🌱 I’m currently learning ... python
+# I'm still getting used to all of this.
+## Just checking on what these hashmarks do.
+#### Okay I think I get it
+Or do I?
+So a hash isn't needed but it's like a header, cool.
+Apologies havn't read their readme or looked in Google/YouTube for all this info.

 <!--
 **Mikelfox1/Mikelfox1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.